-Providing informal caregiving services for a loved one is common practice for millions of Americans.
-It is also common for family caregivers to suffer the negative impacts of caregiving that can affect their everyday well-being.
-Informal caregivers often experience high levels of stress, lack of sleep, and overall poor health.
-This impacts their careers, families, and even the ones receiving the care.
-At Assisting Hands Home Care, we offer respite care services to give informal caregivers a much-deserved break.
-We will work around your schedule to get you the time away that you need.
+Providing care for a loved one is common practice for millions of Americans.
+It is also common for family caregivers to suffer the negative impacts that can affect their everyday well-being.
+Informal caregivers often experience high levels of stress, lack of sleep, and poor health.
+This impacts their careers, families, and even the ones receiving care.

 The Effects of Informal Caregiving

-By “informal caregivers”, we are referring to those who provide caregiving services to a loved one.
-A common example is an adult providing care for their aging parent.
+By “informal caregivers”, we refer to those providing care to a loved one.
+A common example is an adult caring for their aging parent.
 In many cases, these situations lead to a variety of negative effects that should be brought to light as early as possible.
-If you find yourself in the role of “informal caregiver”, we encourage you to take the following points into consideration:
+If you find yourself in the role of “informal caregiver”, we encourage taking the following points into consideration:

 - Out of the 65 million+ Americans who provide informal caregiving services for a loved one, roughly 25% are in poor health themselves.